13 15 15Call

 No. Workers compensation payments in NSW are primarily intended to cover lost wages and medical expenses to help people transition back to work.
 However, your case may end in a settlement in the following circumstances:

-How much will I get for my workers compensation lump sum payment?
+How much will I get for lump sum payout?

 Workers compensation lump sum payments can be substantial.
-In the 12 months to December 2022, around $900 million was paid to injured workers in NSW in common law payments and permanent impairment lump sums*.
-Lump sum payouts for permanent impairment range from $22,480 up to a maximum of $713,660**, and if you’re entitled to a common law damages settlement, it’s paid on top of this amount.
+In the 12 months to February 2024, around $1.14 billion was paid to injured workers in NSW in common law payments and permanent impairment lump sums*.
+Lump sum payouts for permanent impairment range from $22,480 up to a maximum of $740,550**, and if you’re entitled to a common law damages settlement, it’s paid on top of this amount.
 So for more serious injuries that were caused by employer negligence, payout amounts can be substantial.
+For a comprehensive guide to permanent impairment lump sums, refer to our whole person impairment compensation calculator and guide.

 If you’re negotiating a workers compensation payout with an insurer, it’s important that you get independent legal advice on your options.

-At Law Partners, we have some of Australia’s leading specialist workers compensation lawyers, and we can negotiate your settlement on your behalf.
-We win over 99% of our cases, and we pride ourselves on our track record of getting more compensation for our clients.
+At Law Partners, we have one of Australia’s largest and most successful teams of workers compensation lawyers.
+Our team is headed up by Principal Chantille Khoury, who has trained and mentored some of the best workers compensation lawyers in NSW.
+We’ll negotiate your settlement on your behalf – we win over 99% of our cases, and we pride ourselves on our track record of winning more compensation for our clients.

 If I get a lump sum settlement from workers comp can I return to work?